Last Updated on August 18, 2023 by Mayank Dham

-In computing, the term "kernel" refers to the central part of an operating system that manages the system’s resources and communication between hardware and software components.
-The kernel provides the fundamental services that applications and other parts of the operating system need in order to function.
-It is the lowest-level software component in an operating system and acts as an intermediary between the system’s hardware and the user-level software.
-In this article, we will discuss what is kernel, the types of kernels their advantages, and their disadvantages.
+The term "kernel" in computing refers to the central component of an operating system that manages system resources and communication between hardware and software components.
+The kernel provides the fundamental services required for applications and other parts of the operating system to function.
+It is the operating system’s lowest-level software component, acting as a bridge between the system’s hardware and the user-level software.
+In this article, we will discuss what a kernel is, the different types of kernels, their benefits, and drawbacks.

 What is Kernel in Operating System?